discourse/discourse-akismet/README.md

 Once you've installed it make sure to add your akismet key under site settings.
 You can also add it using a `DISCOURSE_AKISMET_API_KEY` environment variable.

+Also make sure to enable the `akismet_enabled` site setting.

 ## Development Setup

 Do the following